 2. Usability and User Interface:

 - Backdrop CMS: While it aims for simplicity, Backdrop CMS might have a steeper learning curve for individuals entirely new to CMSs, especially if they have no experience with Drupal.
 However, it's more straightforward than Drupal 8/9 and offers an intuitive interface once users get accustomed to it.
+For simple use cases, the user interface is probably as simple to use as Wordpress.
+Much of the complexity in the user interface comes from advanced tools and features that many people don't need and won't find in Wordpress without extra plugins, but if you do need them you are glad they are there and appreciate them despite the learning curve.

 3. Customizability and Extensions: